markbarlow/180bpm/_posts/2017-4-13-doubling-up-back-to-back-marathons.md

 ---
 layout: 180blogpost
-title: How to run back-to-back marathons
+title: How to run back-to-back marathons (part 1)
 subheading: Reading the advice so you don't have to
 excerpt: Preparing for a marathon is a risky affair.
 You invest so much time in the training, and it all has to come together on one particular morning.
 So what to do about this risk?
 heroimage: blog-shoe.png